 Concerns about provision for disabled pupils and pupils with special needs should be referred to the SENDCo.
 Parents can contact school by telephone, letter or in person by an appointment.
 The concern will be dealt with either through a letter, a phone conversation or an appointment arranged to discuss the matter in school.
-The SENDCo may need to involve other personnel involved in the child's care, for example, the Educational Psychologist, in order to resolve an issue as fairly and fully as possible.
+The SENDCo may need to involve other personnel involved

 The Code of Practice 2014 sets out procedure for complaints about provision.
 Parents are informed of their rights in the documentation from the LA.
 The school will advise parents on provision outlined in the statement, if this is requested.
 Parents have the opportunity, through the school's report system and review meetings, to alert the school to concerns or issues.
 If a parent continues to be dissatisfied, then the issue should be referred to the Head Teacher and, or, the LA.
 We will provide a response in writing, giving the reasons for any decisions.
 We will also let you know how you can appeal should you wish to.